MinterTeam/minter-js-sdk/README.md

 ### .postTx()

-Post new transaction to the blockchain
+Post new transaction to the blockchain.
-Accept [tx params](#Tx params constructors) object and make asynchronous request to the blockchain API.
+Accept [tx params](#tx-params) object and make asynchronous request to the blockchain API.
-`txParams.nonce` - optional, if no nonce given, it will be requested by `getNonce` automatically.
+- `txParams.nonce` - optional, if no nonce given, it will be requested by `getNonce` automatically.
-`txParams.gasPrice` - 1 by default, fee multiplier, should be equal or greater than current mempool's min gas price.
+- `txParams.gasPrice` - 1 by default, fee multiplier, should be equal or greater than current mempool's min gas price.
-`gasRetryLimit` - count of repeating request, 2 by default.
+- `gasRetryLimit` - count of repeating request, 2 by default.
 If first request fails because of low gas, it will be repeated with updated `gasPrice`
-`mempoolRetryLimit` - count of repeating request, 0 by default.
+- `mempoolRetryLimit` - count of repeating request, 0 by default.
 If first request fails because of error "Tx from address already exists in mempool", it will be repeated after 5 seconds (average time of the block) to try put it in the new block

 Returns promise that resolves with:
  - sent transaction data included in a **block** (from gate),
  - or transaction hash included in **mempool** (from node).